dudzislaw/jazdow.pl/readme.md

 # Static Factory

 This is a  static generator for websites.
+Gulp as a build tool,
-Forked from theme-factory.
-It uses Gulp to build scripts and styles, it uses JADE as a template language, to which you pass markdown and front-matter data.
+JADE as a template language,
+markdown and front-matter as data source.
 Uses also:

 - stylus with nib, lost and autoprefixer
 - coffeescript
 - bower
-- polymer (if needed)
+- polymer

 ### Usage